-All RTEP competitive proposals will be submitted through the web-based

-Competitive Planner tool

-Only transmission owners and developers who have received authorization to receive Critical Energy Infrastructure Information (CEII) associated with the current window will be able to participate in the PJM competitive planning process.
+All RTEP competitive proposals will be submitted through the web-based Competitive Planner Ttool.
+Only Ttransmission Oewners and developers who have received authorization to receive Critical Energy Infrastructure Information (CEII) associated with the current window will be able to participate in the PJM competitive planning process.
 Project proposal packages must be submitted no later than the date on which the window closes.
 There are three categories of information required for a complete package and one item only required if necessary.